Note: this was originally published in January 2020

 Finally, owners of 529 accounts (investment accounts for educational uses) are now permitted to use account funds to make up to $10,000 in repayments on qualified student loan debt.

-There are provision in the SECURE Act that provide flexibility to new parents and holders of educational 529 accounts to access retirement or 529 funds without penalty in specified circumstances.
-Both of these options are potentially beneficial, but require thought as to whether taking tax-free distributions for these purposes are necessarily the best way to finance things like having a baby.
+There are provisions in the SECURE Act that provide flexibility to new parents and holders of educational 529 accounts to access retirement or 529 funds without penalty in specified circumstances.
+Both of these options are potentially beneficial but require thought as to whether taking tax-free distributions for these purposes is necessarily the best way to finance things like having a baby.

 Being able to use 529 account funds to service educational loans is a welcome development.
 (I’ve always wondered why there was a prohibition of using 529 accounts to service school loans.) .
 There are a few things to keep in mind here, though.
 First, 529 payments are limited to $10,000 per 529 plan beneficiary. $10,000 is nothing to sneeze at, but for most people with student debt, that will look like a pretty small sum.
 Second, 529 plan payments are limited as to what they can be used for in servicing student loan debt.
 While a 529 payment may be used to pay principal and interest on the education loan, those payments will not count toward the interest payments used to establish the student loan interest deduction.
 Third, plan beneficiaries will need to be careful as to whether their domicile state has adopted of the SECURE Act rules, otherwise the plan beneficiary will be in the clear for federal tax purposes, but could accrue state tax liability.